Aetopia/NoSteamWebHelper/README.md

 - If an app is not running then the CEF is enabled.

-> [!NOTE]
-> You may also manually toggle the CEF via a tray icon provided by NoSteamWebHelper.

 This way, the Steam UI is still accessible to use.

 # Usage
 1. Download the latest release from [GitHub Releases](https://github.com/Aetopia/NoSteamWebHelper/releases).

-2. Unzip `NoSteamWebHelper.zip`, place `NoSteamWebHelper.exe` & `NoSteamWebHelper.dll` in your Steam installation directory where `steam.exe` is located.
+2. Place `umpdc.dll` in your Steam installation directory where `steam.exe` is located.

-3. Make sure Steam is fully closed and run `NoSteamWebHelper.exe` to launch Steam.
+3. Make sure Steam is fully closed and launch a new instance of Steam.

 4. Start up an app and the CEF will be toggled accordingly.

+> [!NOTE]
+> You may also manually toggle the CEF via a tray icon.

 # Build
 1. Install [MSYS2](https://www.msys2.org/) & [UPX](https://upx.github.io/) for optional compression.